Integral models of reductive groups and integral Mumford-Tate groups: Integral Mumford--Tate groups

-\begin{lem} Let $\Gamma \subset \recht{GSp}_{2g}(\mathbb{Z})$ be a congruence subgroup, and let $\Delta \subset \recht{GL}_{2g}(\mathbb{Z})$ be a congruence subgroup containing $\Gamma$.
-Then the map of real analytic spaces $M_1(\Gamma) \rightarrow M_2(\Delta)$ is finite. \end{lem}
+\begin{lem} Let $\Gamma \subset \recht{GSp}_{2g}(\mathbb{Z})$ be a congruence subgroup, and let $\hat{\Gamma} \subset \recht{GL}_{2g}(\mathbb{Z})$ be a congruence subgroup containing $\Gamma$.
+Then the map of real analytic spaces $M(\Gamma) \rightarrow \hat{M}(\hat{\Gamma})$ is finite. \end{lem}

-\begin{proof} It suffices to prove this for $\Gamma = \recht{GSp}_{2g}(\mathbb{Z})$ and $\Delta = \recht{GL}_{2g}(\mathbb{Z})$.
-For these choices of congruence subgroups we have (see \cite[4.3]{edixhovenyafaev2003}):
+\begin{proof} It suffices to prove this for $\Gamma = \recht{GSp}_{2g}(\mathbb{Z})$ and $\hat{\Gamma} = \recht{GL}_{2g}(\mathbb{Z})$.
+For these choices of congruence subgroups we have (see \cite{edixhovenyafaev2003}):

-and the natural map is just forgetting the polarisation.
-By \cite[Th.
-18.1]{milne1986} a polarisable $\mathbb{Z}$-Hodge structure of type $\{(0,1),(1,0)\}$ has only finitely many principal polarisations (up to automorphism), from which the lemma follows. \end{proof}
+In this terminology, the natural map $M(\Gamma) \rightarrow \hat{M}(\hat{\Gamma})$ is just forgetting the polarisation.
+By \cite[Thm.~18.1]{milne1986}, a polarisable $\mathbb{Z}$-Hodge structure of type $\{(0,1),(1,0)\}$ has only finitely many principal polarisations (up to automorphisms of polarised Hodge structures), which proves the Lemma. \end{proof}